MiDataInt/mdi-desktop-app/docs/server-modes.md

 The MDI apps server can be launched on different computers depending on your needs.
-In all cases, you access the data analysis apps via a web browser embedded in the launcher app.
+In all cases, you access the data analysis apps via a web browser embedded in the desktop app.

 ### Local computer mode